Equitable Solar in Underserved Communities: Solar Energy Innovation Network Round 3

 Location: Minneapolis and St. Paul, Minnesota

-This team is engaging minority-owned businesses in underserved neighborhoods to increase solar deployment.
-The team is collaborating to apply human-centered design to understand stakeholders' lived experiences, gain insights, and challenge assumptions.
-The team is co-creating solutions to reduce inequities in solar adoption, increase business resilience, and build capacity and leadership to sustain ongoing community action.
+This team is engaged minority-owned businesses in underserved neighborhoods to increase solar deployment.
+The team collaborated to apply human-centered design to understand stakeholders' lived experiences, gain insights, and challenge assumptions.
+The team co-created solutions to reduce inequities in solar adoption, increase business resilience, and build capacity and leadership to sustain ongoing community action.

 Multistakeholder Team Members: City of Minneapolis, City of Saint Paul, Great Plains Institute, Neighborhood Development Center, Northside Energy Opportunity Network, Weber Consulting, and Xcel Energy